vsanin42/minishell/README.md

 NUMBER OF TIMES WE CHANGED PARSER: I
 - tester: https://github.com/LucasKuhn/minishell_tester

 # november 11 add-ins by Zuzka:
-- added comments with quick overview above some functions so we have easier time when evaluating and forget sth
+- added comments with quick overview above functions so we have easier time when evaluating and forget sth
 - added testing.c where I added functions we can use during eval - print token_list and print command_list
 - passing struct mini to functions that can throw error so we can properly free all and exit program
 - changed the error_msg function to accept the struct mini and also possibly two allocated strings which it will free so we save some lines, can pass in NULL if we do not have any string to free